 Design submittals for DoD projects requiring compliance with these standards will include the following elements as a minimum.
 Additional submittals may be required to show compliance with specific standards.
-Note that any references to explosive weights other than referring to them as Explosive Weights I, II, and III in narratives or calculations will result in information sensitivity issues as described in Paragraph 1-11.
+Note that any references to explosive weights other than referring to them as Explosive Weights I, II, and III in narratives or calculations will result in information sensitivity issues as described in the paragraph below entitled, "Information Sensitivity".

-- Narratives of how each applicable standard is met. - Applicable explosive weights and levels of protection. - Standoff distances provided. - Blast resistant window system and supporting structure calculations or test results. - Building element structural analysis or design calculations where standoff distances of less than the applicable conventional construction standoff distance are provided. - Progressive collapse calculations (where applicable).
+- Narratives of how each applicable standard is met. - Applicable explosive weights and levels of protection. - Standoff distances provided. - Blast resistant window system and supporting structure calculations or test results. - Building element structural analysis or design calculations where \1\ wall or roof construction is not included in Table 2-3 or if it is included in Table 2-3 and the standoff distances are less than the applicable conventional construction standoff distances /1/. - Progressive collapse calculations (where applicable).